citelao/sensible/_coffee_shop/3-secure.md

 Likewise, it's also worth asking: are you a target?
 Protecting your stuff may help you feel safer---but, if no one wants to hack you, why bother?

-So with that: "what do I have to protect?"
+So with that: "will I even be hacked?"